Methodology and open questions

 About the map

-What the interactive map shows, where the data comes from, and what the map deliberately does not model.
-This page is a companion to the 3D explore map so a reader can check the sources, understand the assumptions, and see the project-level open questions that the visualization cannot resolve.
+What the interactive map shows and where the data comes from.
+This page is a companion to the 3D explore map so a reader can check the sources, understand the assumptions, and see the open questions.

 What the map shows

-The explore map combines four data layers on a CARTO Positron basemap rendered in MapLibre GL JS:
+The explore map combines four data layers rendered in MapLibre GL JS:

 Where the data comes from